-Dr. Zamani-Gallaher: Thanks Dr. Stewart.
-As you mentioned what universities and colleges can do, and we know that they publically make commitments to improving racial justice on campus, what tangible corrective actions can leaders take to initiate the work that you just discussed in the way of the nuances of moving beyond just the compositional diversity to cultivating learning environments that actively counter the marginalization of racialized minorities and other minoritized groups?
+What tangible corrective actions can leaders take to initiate the work that you discussed in moving beyond just compositional diversity to cultivating learning environments that actively counter the marginalization of racialized minorities and other minoritized groups?

-Dr. Dafina-Lazarus Stewart: Sure.
-For instance, it is not enough to recruit more racially minoritized faculty, right?
+Dr. Dafina-Lazarus Stewart: It is not enough to recruit more racially minoritized faculty.
 One also needs to be examining reappointment, tenure and promotion systems, and hostile and toxic department cultures that create a revolving door.
 And in that revolving door, when racialized minoritized faculty are constantly moving in and out every three to four years, it destabilizes community-building efforts and isolates tokenized faculty that manage to make it through.
 It is not just the recruitment; it is really examining the systems and structures that support retention.

 It is not enough to do annual training on using inclusive language in the classroom, for instance, if we never really take to heart efforts to call out and disrupt faculty assumptions of the presumed incompetence of racially minoritized students in their classroom.
 If the faculty are still assigning readings that reinforce normative assumptions that bolster Whiteness and White supremacy.
 If the faculty are not taught to recognize and disrupt the creation of study and project groups that often students are allowed to do on their own, but they tend to do so in ways that ostracize marginalized and exclude racially minoritized students.
 We also have to think about how we can hold faculty accountable as part of the departments' and colleges' advancement systems for how they are actively contributing or failing to contribute to creating just and sustainable classroom environments.

 It is moving beyond merely bringing people in the door, and again, what are the things that are underneath that, and really thinking about systemic and structural change.
 Many changes institutions boast about receiving diversity initiative that celebrates diversity or got students involved in celebrating difference and what that means, but this is often absent of any concrete assessment of the sustained impact of those initiatives.
 Those things need to be happening.
 We can't just recruit students if we are not examining and making structural changes to disrupt and revolutionize the classroom climate, the residence hall environments that often are hostile and toxic to minoritized groups.
-Those are the kind of things that I think are tangible, actable, corrective actions that leadership can take on campuses.
+Those are the kind of things that I think are tangible, actionable, corrective actions that leadership can take on campuses.